aspose-slides/Aspose.Slides-Documentation/java/developer-guide/manage-presentation/convert-presentation/convert-powerpoint/convert-powerpoint-to-html/_index.md

 }
 ```

-## **Support of SVG Responsive Property**
+## **Convert PowerPoint to Responsive HTML**
-The code sample below shows how to export a PPT(X) presentation to HTML with the responsive layout:
+This Java code shows you how to convert a PowerPoint presentation to responsive HTML:

 ```java
 Presentation pres = new Presentation("SomePresentation.pptx");